mayaanne/foundations/resources/course-outline.md

 ## Submitting work and Feedback
 To signal the completion of a sprint, you will need to fill out a feedback form.
 Your feedback influence design and content improvements, as have those from hundreds of students gone before.
 In addtion to feedback being part of our continual improvement framework, it help us to support you and your development and will at times inform your 1:1 sessions.

-__Submit weekly feedback form by 10pm Sunday to signal completion of work.__
+__Submit sprintly feedback form by 10pm Sunday to signal completion of work.__

 ## Extensions
 All students, regardless of FT or PT status are required to sumbit work at the end of the sprint by 10pm Sunday.
 If you are unable to complete the material by the end of the sprint, you must submit an extension request.
 All form links are located on the home index page of this GitHub repo.